-During the three-month periods ended March 31, 2013 and 2012, the majority of our revenue related to the sale of PacBio RS instruments and associated consumables and services.
+During the three- and six-month periods ended June 30, 2012, the majority of our revenue related to the sale of PacBio RS instruments and associated consumables and services, and during the three- and six-month periods ended June 30, 2013, the majority of our revenue related to the sale of PacBio RS and PacBio RS II instruments and associated consumables and services.
 Service and other revenue primarily consists of product maintenance agreements, while grant revenue represents amounts earned under research agreements with government entities which are recognized in the period during which the related costs are incurred.